Varshinibhargav-17/GrowAI-Let-AI-speak-to-your-money/README.md

 - **Real-time Dashboard**: Comprehensive financial overview with interactive charts and metrics

 ### AI-Powered Features
-- **Intelligent Chat Assistant**: Conversational AI using Google Gemini for personalized financial advice
+- **Intelligent Chat Assistant**: Conversational AI using Google Gemini 2.0 Flash-Lite for personalized financial advice
 - **Smart Nudges**: Rule-based and AI-generated recommendations for financial optimization
 - **Tax Planning**: Automated tax estimation based on Indian tax slabs with quarterly payment tracking
 - **Expense Analysis**: Detailed breakdown of spending patterns with actionable insights

+> **Note**: The application uses Gemini 2.0 Flash-Lite (free tier) which has rate limits and response length restrictions.
+For enhanced functionality, consider upgrading to a paid Gemini model for better performance and higher limits.

 ### Security & Privacy
 - **Secure Authentication**: NextAuth.js integration with multiple providers